-As an example, coordination is ensured by DG Migration and Home Affairs when preparing and adopting national programmes of Member States under the AMIF or ISF, as well as for the annual work programmes under centralised management.
-DG International Cooperation and Development and DG Neighbourhood and Enlargement Negotiations apply the same procedure.
-In addition, formal consultation of EEAS and relevant Commission directoratesgeneral takes place during the interservice consultations for the adoption of all funding programmes.
+As an example, coordination is ensured by DG HOME when preparing and adopting national programmes of Member States under the AMIF or ISF, as well as for the annual work programmes under centralised management.
+DGs DEVCO and NEAR apply the same procedure.
+In addition, formal consultation of EEAS and relevant Commission Directorates-General takes place during the Interservice consultations for the adoption of all funding programmes.

-The EEAS leads, or co-leads with the Commission, the multiannual programming of most of the external financial instruments, and thereby ensures a high degree of coordination across the various policy fields and across the geographical areas.
-The divergences among the requests of the beneficiary third countries could be also a reason explaining discrepancies (there is no one-size-fits-all).
+The EEAS leads or co-leads with the Commission the multiannual programming of most of the external financial instruments and thereby ensures a high degree of coordination across the various policy fields and across the geographical areas.
+The divergences among the requests of the beneficiary third countries could be also a reason explaining discrepancies (there is no one size fits all).

-The Commission indeed recognises the usefulness of compiling mappings/overviews on migration-related funding for a given country or region, so as to facilitate coordination and ensure better complementarity between EU and other donors' funding.
-Funding overviews on migration-related spending by the EU and Member States notably exist for all MPs and CAMMs (so-called scoreboards), as well as for a number of regional processes.
-These overviews are established by Commission services in consultation with relevant coordination structures (MP local coordination platforms, GAMM experts' meetings, etc.).
-They can obviously only be indicative and not set any obligations for the various donors or funding sources, as this would not be feasible under the current EU legal framework and not be compatible with regard to the procedures set up under the respective EU financial instruments.
+94. The Commission recognises indeed the usefulness of compiling mappings/overviews on migration-related funding for a given country or region, so as to facilitate coordination and ensure better complementarity between EU and other donors' funding.
+Funding overviews on migration-related spending by the EU and Member States notably exist for all Mobility Partnerships (MP) and CAMMs (so-called scoreboards) as well as for a number of regional processes.
+These overviews are established by Commission services in consultation with relevant coordination structures (MP local coordination platforms, GAMM experts meetings, etc.).
+They can obviously be only indicative and not set any obligations for the various donors or funding sources, as this would not be feasible under the current EU legal framework and not be compatible with regard to the procedures set up under the respective EU financial instruments.

-The EEAS considers that the EEAS has played its role in embedding migration in the political dialogues with third countries, in particular neighbourhood countries, via the specific JLS/migration and social affairs subcommittees with the relevant countries.
+97. The EEAS considers that the EEAS has played its role in embedding migration in the political dialogues with third countries, in particular neighbourhood countries, via the specific JLS/Migration and Social Affairs subcommittees with the relevant countries.
 Moreover, in view of the increased salient importance of migration in the EU's relations with third countries, the EEAS has been gradually building up thematic competence in this field and placing additional human resources on sectoral issues relevant for the external relations field, including migration.
-With the new Commission there is now a clearer impetus in linking further the internal with the external dimension of migration and enhancing policy coherence in the work of the EEAS and relevant Commission directorates-general.
+With the new Commission there is now a clearer impetus in linking further the internal with the external dimension of migration and enhancing policy coherence in the work of the EEAS and relevant Commission Directorates-General.

-While acknowledging that coordination with EU delegations can and should be improved and that measures to that effect are undertaken, there are a number of reasons this is a challenge to achieve.
-Apart from insufficient human resources in delegations (and in the headquarters), limited expertise on migration in EU delegations results in similarly limited capacities to assess migration-related needs and priorities in partner countries.
+98. While acknowledging that coordination with EU delegations can and should be improved and that measures to that effect are undertaken, there are a number of reasons this is a challenge to achieve.
+Apart from insufficient human resources in delegations (and in the Headquarters), limited expertise on migration in EU delegations results in similarly limited capacities to assess migration related needs and priorities in partner countries.

-The Commission agrees that coordination with EU delegations is crucial and is making efforts to ensure this works in practice in the day-to-day management of projects.
+99. The Commission agrees that coordination with EU delegations is crucial and is making efforts to ensure this works in practice in the day-to-day management of projects.

-The consolidation and validation of good practices from successfully implemented projects are available in individual project monitoring and evaluation reports, and efforts to establish a system for consolidating and disseminate this information is being undertaken.
-In particular, the information on good practices is to be included in the guidance tools prepared by DG International Cooperation and Development B3, and when finalised is to be accessible through a dedicated thematic migration website.
+The consolidation and validation of good practices from successfully implemented projects are available in individual project monitoring and evaluation reports and efforts to establish a system for consolidating and disseminate this information is being undertaken.
+In particular, the information on good practices is to be included in the guidance tools prepared by DEVCO.B3, and when finalized is to be accessible through a dedicated thematic migration website.

-In addition, the thematic training carried out by DG International Cooperation and Development B3 includes sessions on lessons learned and best practices.
+In addition, the thematic trainings carried out by DEVCO.B3 include sessions on lessons learned and best practices.